-A typical travel insurance policy will have coverage for a traveler’s main concerns, including trip cancellations, medical emergencies, travel delays, and lost luggage.
-Most policies are built to be comprehensive to protect travelers from a variety of events that may cause a financial loss before or during their trip.
+Travel insurance typically provides coverage for the most common travel disruptions, such as flight cancellations, delays, overseas medical emergencies, and lost luggage.
+Most single-trip travel insurance policies are built to be comprehensive to protect travelers from a variety of unexpected events that may cause a financial loss before or during their trip.

-For many travelers, the number one reason to buy travel insurance is for financial protection in case they can’t take their trip.
+For many travelers, the number one reason to buy travel insurance is for financial protection in case they have to cancel.
 With Trip Cancellation coverage, you can protect all of your prepaid and non-refundable trip expenses.

 Trip Cancellation can refund 100% of your trip expenses if you cancel your trip before leaving for a reason covered by your policy.
 The most common covered reasons include: